 Richard coughed.
 “If I would be so bold to ask,” Julia nodded her head.
 “What do you mean by that?”

-Julia smiled.
-“When they assigned this position to you they failed to tell you that this ship is part of the First Fleet; the pride and joy of the Human Federation Space Forces next to Home Fleet and the Mars Fleet.
-Admiral Megan Kimery is the admiral of the fleet and she wanted the best of the best officers that the fleet had to offer to man the ships in her fleet.
-She had hand-picked each and every one of the officers that serve in this fleet and to be selected for this fleet is an honor bestowed upon only the best officers in the fleet.”
+“When they assigned this position to you they failed to tell you that this ship is part of First Fleet; the pride of the Human Federation Space Force next to the Sol Defense Fleet.
+Admiral Megan Kimery is the admiral of the fleet and she wanted the best of the best officers that Fleet had to offer to man the ships in her fleet.
+She just about hand-picked every one of the officers that serve in this fleet.
+To be selected for this fleet is an honor bestowed upon only the best officers in the Fleet.”

-Both Richard and Rachel nearly choked as the two of them heard that.
-They had no idea that the Valiant was part of the First Fleet.
-The fleets that the ships in the Human Federation Space Forces were assigned to tended to be a highly kept secret for security reasons but it was kept even more secure for the First Fleet.
-The First Fleet was to many in the Space Forces the pride and joy of the space military.
-They had the most success in not only keeping piracy down to a minimum but also for delivering some of the most successful campaigns against the Allied Colonies for Freedom so far.
-Only the best ships and the best officers were assigned to the First Fleet and you weren’t assigned to the First Fleet for being a slacker.
+The four of them nearly choked as they heard that.
+They had no idea that the Valiant was part of First Fleet.
+The fleets that the ships in the Human Federation Space Force were assigned to tended to be a highly kept secret for security reasons but it was kept even more secure for First Fleet.
+They had the most success in not only keeping piracy down to a minimum but also for delivering some of the most successful engagements against the Allied Colonies for Freedom so far.
+Only the best ships and the best officers were assigned to First Fleet and you weren’t assigned to First Fleet by being a slacker.

 “As you might guess, having your computer systems hacked and having a virus planted would put a damper on anyone’s day.”
 Rachel nodded her head.
 “Your post will be on the bridge monitoring the ship’s computer systems continuously from your post on the bridge.
 You are to report to my XO any and all anomalies with the systems that we require the use of onboard, it doesn’t matter how small they are; report them to my XO.
 If he isn’t available and I am, report them to me.
 Is that understood?”

-“You will have a team of people that are under you and will be assisting you in the effort to make sure that our systems stay online and remain secure.”
+“You’ll have a team of people under you who’ll assist you in the effort to make sure that our systems stay online and remain secure.”
 Julia turned to Richard.
 “Your position is on the bridge as well.
-You will have your own staff as well.”
+You’ll have your own staff too.”

-The captain then turned around and walked out of the fighter bay leaving the XO behind.
-The XO turned to the two of them.
-“We will be leaving port within the next forty-eight hours.
-We are still taking on needed supplies and replenishing our reactor fuel.
-In the meantime, I suggest the two of you get to your departments and introduce yourselves.”
+The captain and the XO then continued onto the two other officers that they had come to the ship with and after doing so the captain then turned around and walked out of the fighter bay leaving the XO behind.
+The XO turned to the four of them.
+“We’ll be leaving port within the next forty-eight hours.
+We’re still taking on needed supplies and replenishing our reactor fuel.
+In the meantime, I suggest the four of you get to your departments and introduce yourselves.”

-The both of them looked at each other and nodded their heads.
+The four of them nodded their heads.
 It was a good idea to do that before plunging into a situation in which they were actually needed.
-Getting to know the ratings under you was not only a good idea for the commanding officer but good for the ratings under the command of that commanding officer.
+Getting to know the people under you was not only a good idea for the commanding officer but good for the people under you.
 It tended to make things run much more smoothly in a department.

-“Oh,” the XO held out two pieces of paper.
-“Here are your assignments for your quarters.
-The two of you have been assigned quarters on deck two, section four, sub-section C; otherwise known as Officer’s Country.”
-Both Richard and Rachel took the two pieces of paper from the XO and nodded their heads.
+“Oh,” the XO held pulled out a datapad and started typing on it.
+“I have pushed your assignments for your quarters to your datapads.
+The two of you,” he pointed to Richard and Rachel, “have been assigned quarters on deck two, section four, sub-section C.” Both Richard and Rachel nodded their heads.
 “Dismissed!” the XO snapped off.